Bayonet: Banzai charges

 The advent of modern warfare in the 20th century made bayonet charges dubious affairs.
-During the Siege of Port Arthur (1904–05), the Japanese used suicidal human wave attacks against Russian artillery and machine guns, suffering massive casualties.
-One description of the aftermath was that a "thick, unbroken mass of corpses covered the cold earth like a [carpet]".
+During the Siege of Port Arthur (1904–1905), the Japanese used human wave attacks against Russian artillery and machine guns, suffering massive casualties.

-However, during the Second Sino-Japanese War, the Japanese were able to effectively use bayonet charges against poorly organized and lightly armed Chinese troops.
-"Banzai charges" became an accepted military tactic where Japanese forces were able to routinely rout larger Chinese forces.
+However, during the Second Sino-Japanese War, the Japanese were able to use bayonet charges effectively against poorly organized and lightly armed Chinese troops.
+"Banzai charges" became an accepted military tactic where Japanese forces were able to rout larger Chinese forces routinely.

-In the early stages of the Pacific War, a sudden banzai charge might overwhelm small groups of enemy soldiers unprepared for such an attack.
-But, by the end of the war, against well organized and heavily armed Allied forces, a banzai charge inflicted little damage while its participants suffered horrendous losses.
-At best, they were conducted as a last resort by small groups of surviving soldiers when the main battle was already lost.
-At worst, they wasted valuable resources in men and weapons, which hastened defeat.
+In the early stages of the Pacific War (1941–1945), a sudden bayonet charge could overwhelm unprepared enemy soldiers.
+Such charges became known to Allied forces as "Banzai charges" from the Japanese battle cry.
+By the end of the war, against well organized and heavily armed Allied forces, a banzai charge inflicted little damage but at high cost.
+They were sometimes conducted as a last resort by small groups of surviving soldiers when the main battle was already lost.

 Some Japanese commanders, such as General Tadamichi Kuribayashi, recognized the futility and waste of such attacks and expressly forbade their men from carrying them out.
 Indeed, the Americans were surprised that the Japanese did not employ banzai charges at the Battle of Iwo Jima.